Skip to content

 Why this distinction?

-This distinction allows you to filter updates in your inbox by platform.
-If you only want to know what Muster AG has posted on LinkedIn, you can set the channel type filter to LinkedIn in your inbox.
+This distinction makes it possible to filter updates in the inbox by platform.
+If you only want to know what Muster AG has posted on LinkedIn, you can set the channel type filter in the inbox to LinkedIn.

 You can also disable individual channels without deleting the entire source.
-If Muster AG’s YouTube channel no longer produces relevant content, you can disable it—LinkedIn and RSS will continue to work.
+If Muster AG’s YouTube channel is no longer producing relevant content, you can disable it—while LinkedIn and RSS will continue to function.

 Channel Discovery